honeycombio/refinery/tools/convert/config.md

 ## RedisPeerManagement: Redis Peer Management

 Controls how the Refinery cluster communicates between peers when using Redis.
-Only applies when PeerManagement.Type is "redis"
+Only applies when PeerManagement.Type is "redis".

 ### Host